-However, in most cases the soft touch will work better, because one wrong word, hitting the wrong tone, showing anger in public especially with your boss and you are dead in the water.
+However, in most cases the soft touch will work better, because of one wrong word, hitting the wrong tone, shows anger in public especially with your boss and you are dead in the water.
 But do you need to be afraid of that?

 In my humble opinion, you should not be afraid, as you have already prepared yourself for this situation.
 You were expecting trouble ahead, maybe a sudden lay-off, or to be made redundant or ending up in a fight.
 So, as anybody in a job should have, you worked on your personal escape route.